OfficeDev/Outlook-Add-in-JavaScript-ValidateIdentityToken/README.md

 4. Select a message in the Inbox, and click **Validate Identity Token** in the add-in bar that renders above the message.
    The add-in loads and displays the contents of the client identity token.

->If you're running the sample on an Exchange server that's using the default self-signed certificate, you'll get a certificate error when the web browser opens.
-After you verify that the browser is opening the correct URL by looking at the web address, select **Continue to this Web site** to start Outlook Web App.
+>**Note:** If you're running the sample on an Exchange server that's using the default self-signed certificate, you'll get a certificate error when the web browser opens.
+After you verify that the browser is opening the correct URL by looking at the web address, select **Continue to this Web site** to start Outlook.

 <a name="troubleshooting"></a>